bltlab/seqscore/README.md

 , O
 Pennsylvania B-LOC
 .
 O

 ```

 ## Count

-We can ouput counts of chunks in the input file.
-For example, if we run `seqscore count --labels BIO samples/reference.bio samples/reference_count.csv`, the output would be [samples/reference_count.csv](samples/reference_count.csv):
+The `count` subcommand can produce the counts of chunks in the input
+file.
+For example, if we run
+`seqscore count --labels BIO samples/reference.bio samples/reference_count.csv`,
+tab-delimited counts would be writtn to be [samples/reference_count.csv](samples/reference_count.csv):

 ```
 1	ORG	University of Pennsylvania
 1	LOC	West Philadelphia
 1	LOC	Pennsylvania
 ```

-We can specify the repair method being used in the input file.
-For example, if we run `seqscore count --repair-method conlleval --labels BIO samples/invalid.bio samples/invalid_count.csv`, we specified the conlleval repair method on the [samples/invalid.bio](samples/invalid.bio), the output would be [samples/invalid_count.csv](samples/invalid_count.csv):
+We can specify the repair method being used when counting.
+For example, running
+`seqscore count --repair-method conlleval --labels BIO samples/invalid.bio samples/invalid_count.csv`,
+specifies that the conlleval method should be used to repair labels before counting.
+The output is given in [samples/invalid_count.csv](samples/invalid_count.csv):
 ```
 1	ORG	University of Pennsylvania
 1	LOC	West Philadelphia
 1	LOC	Pennsylvania
 ```

 # FAQ

-## Why can't I score output files that are in the format conlleval expects?
+## Why can't I score output files that are in the format `conlleval` expects?

 At this time, SeqScore intentionally does not support the "merged"
-format used by conlleval where each line contains a token, correct
+format used by `conlleval` where each line contains a token, correct
 tag, and predicted tag:

 ```